1st Qtr 2015: Tech Section: Surveying Turning Points

 Highlands Falls Country Club

-Fred Gehrisch, CGCS Superintendent at Highlands Falls Country Club isn’t afraid to tackle big projects at Highlands Falls C.C in Highlands, NC.
+Fred Gehrisch, CGCSA Superintendent at Highlands Falls Country Club isn’t afraid to tackle big projects at Highlands Falls C.C. in Highlands, NC.
 Fred’s next big project is the implementation of a drainage plan done by TDA in 2012.
 Fred will be doing the project in-house.
 Highlands Falls C.C. sits on one of the most spectacular sites in the Eastern U.S., and presents a formidable challenge because of the shallow rock.
 Fred will be utilizing gravity, as well as siphon systems and Irrigation Driven Pumps to alleviate the difficulties that come with installing drainage in mountain courses.

 Midwest